andrewwhitten/Azure-Functions-for-Salesforce/README.md

 Advantages of using Microsoft Azure functions with Salesforce are:

-1 Available for trial on demand
+# Available for trial on demand
-2 Public pricing on website
+# Public pricing on website
-3 Mature cloud platform
+# Mature cloud platform
-4 Decoupling
+# Decoupling

 Notes

 * This is built in .NET 6 preview, just because the framework is planned for release this November 2021, and the performance aspects will be important for potential comparisons with other providers such as Amazon AWS and Google.
-* The generation of
+* There is a very specific bug when generating the .NET wrapper around the Salesforce Partner API.
+The simple solution is here: https://stackoverflow.com/questions/60976792/net-core-3-1-soap-platform-not-supported-error-compiling-jscript-csharp-script